Czech Car Brands

 Motors Luka EV Logo

-It is a brand of an electric concept car developed by MW Motors.
-The vehicle is based on the Tatra JK 2500 and is made on an aluminum chassis.
-Body material – fiberglass.
-The car charges in nine hours from a standard 220-volt network, have four-wheel drive and a single gear.
-The battery charge lasts for about 300 km.
+This is the brand name of an electric concept car developed by MW Motors.
+The vehicle is based on the Tatra JK 2500 and is built on an aluminum chassis.
+The body material is fiberglass.
+The car is charged in nine hours from a standard 220-volt network and has four-wheel drive and one gear.
+The battery charge is enough for about 300 kilometers.

 Manufacturer, Other